spearhead-he/FDAT/README.md

 # FDAT - Forbush Decrease Analysis Tool

-A graphical interface tool for analyzing Forbush decrease and ICME events, performing in-situ analysis of ICMEs/flux ropes, and conducting ForbMod best-fit calculations on selected data regions.
+A graphical interface tool for analyzing Forbush decrease and ICME events, performing in-situ analysis of ICMEs and conducting ForbMod best-fit calculations on selected data regions.

 > **Note:** This repository currently contains only the ICME analysis functionality

 ## Features

+FDAT enables to:

-- Interactive visualization of ICME/Forbush decrease events
+- Plot and analyze ICME/Forbush decrease events
-- Border selection for ICME events
+- Select borders of ICME events and related Forbush decreases
-- Data visualization and parameter extraction for insitu ICME analysis
+- Perform in-situ analysis of ICMEs
-- Full version (not included) provides ForbMod best-fit calculations for Forbush Decreases
+- Execute ForbMod best-fit procedures on selected events
+- Generate comprehensive analysis outputs and visualizations

 ## Requirements